When Italy attacked Greece on the Albanian front on October 28, 1940, the Hellenic Armed Forces were expecting the move and were well-prepared.

 On May 22, 1940, Ciano visited Albania, stating in his diary “Arrival in Durres and Tirana.
 Very warm welcome.
 The Albanians really want the intervention, because they want Kosovo and Chameria.
 It is easy for us to increase our popularity by exploiting Albanian nationalism.”

-On May 23, Ciano noted: “Visit to Shkodra and Rubico, a promising copper mine.
+On May 23rd, Ciano noted: “Visit to Shkodra and Rubico, a promising copper mine.
 A warm welcome everywhere.
-There is no doubt that Italy has won the masses…
+There is no doubt that Italy has won the masses.”

-“Our Albanian people are grateful that we taught them to eat twice a day, something that rarely happened before.
+“Our Albanian people are grateful that we taught them to eat twice a day,” he wrote, adding that it was “something that rarely happened before.
 Even people’s appearance shows this great prosperity.”

 On June 10, 1940, Italy entered the war on the side of Germany.
 Mussolini then warned neutral countries: “I only declare that Italy does not intend to drag into the conflict people that border with us by land or sea.
 Let Switzerland, Yugoslavia, Greece, Turkey and Egypt take these words into account: it depends on them and only on them.”

 But those words rang particularly hollow at the time.
 The expectation of a war was pervasive among Italian forces stationed in Albania.

 On August 12, 1940, Mussolini declared that if Corfu and Chameria were ceded to Italy “without any drop of blood shed,” they would not ask for more.